 If they flat out reject your request or otherwise aren’t accommodating, then that’s a signal for a lower tip.
 Just know the difference between a barber suggesting what they think is best for your hair versus someone being downright rude or uncooperative.

 To avoid this situation entirely, do your research on barbers before you step foot in anyone’s shop.
-Read reviews, look at past photos, and ask your friends and family for recommendations.
+Read reviews, look at past photos, ask your friends and family for recommendations, and compare their prices for men’s haircuts to others in the area.
 Doing a little digging can save yourself stress and a potentially bad haircut in the long run.
 Our community of barbers is a great place to start.

 Sometimes, your regular barber may just be having a bad day.
 This doesn’t mean you should completely accept poor service — you should still feel confident to speak up if something is off.
 That may be all you need to get the cut you want.